wp-plugins/memberfindme/readme.txt

 == Description ==

-[MemberFindMe](http://memberfind.me/) provides a comprehensive website, membership management and event management solution for small to mid sized chambers, professional groups, associations and other member organizations.
-Create a smarter, more interactive website that features your members, promote your events, provide self-serve event registration, and organizes your membership information.
+[MemberFindMe](http://memberfind.me/) is a comprehensive website, membership management and event management solution for small to mid-sized chambers, professional groups, associations and other membership organizations.
+Create a smarter, more interactive website that features your members, promotes your events, provides membership and event registration/billing, and organizes your membership information.

 This plugin integrates MemberFindMe member management, event system and member directory to your Wordpress site.
 MemberFindMe subscription is required (free for under 50 members).